BastianBlokland/componenttask-unity/.docs/examples.md

 }
 ```
 When you `await` other methods they automatically belong to the same scope as the task that starts
 them.
-So in this example `GetValueAsync` also runs as part of the `MyClass` scope and stop when
+So in this example `GetValueAsync` also runs as part of the `MyClass` scope and stops when
 the component is destroyed.